Frank Huyler

-Frank Huyler (born 24 September 1964) is an emergency physician, poet and author in Albuquerque, New Mexico.
+Frank Huyler (born September 24, 1964) is an American emergency physician, poet and author in Albuquerque, New Mexico.
 He is best known for his book The Blood of Strangers: True Stories from the Emergency Room which has been translated into a number of languages.

 Early life and education

 Frank Huyler was born in 1964, in Berkeley, California, to parents who were both teachers at international schools.
 He attended kindergarten in London, and moved to Iran with his family when he was in his teens.

 He is a graduate of Williams College and received his medical education at the University of North Carolina at Chapel Hill from where he qualified as a physician in 1996.

 Career

 Huyler practices as an emergency physician in Albuquerque, New Mexico.